September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 How long will this take?
 When will I know my gifts?

 There’s no fixed timeline.
-Some people get sudden clarity; for many it’s a slow build over months or years.
+Some people get sudden clarity; for many, clarity builds over months or years.
 Focus on regular practice and reflection rather than a finish line.

 My friends keep saying I’m good at something, but I don’t see it.
 What gives?